veldhaenchen/flathunt/README.md

 To configure the searches, simply visit the property portal of your choice (e.g. ImmoScout), configure the search on the website to match your search criteria, then copy the URL of the results page into the config file.
 You can add as many URLs as you like, also multiple from the same website if you have multiple different criteria (e.g. running the same search in multiple different Bezirke).

- * Currently, ebay-kleinanzeigen, immowelt and WG Gesucht only crawl the first page, so make sure to **sort by newest offers**.
+ * Currently, ebay-kleinanzeigen, immowelt WG-Gesucht and Idealista only crawl the first page, so make sure to **sort by newest offers**.
- * Your links should point to the German version of the websites, since it is tested only there.
+ * Your links should point to the German version of the websites (in the case of ebay-kleinanzeigen, immowelt, immoscout and wggesucht), since it is tested only there.
 Otherwise you might have problems.
+ * For Idealista, the link should point to the Italian version of the website, for the same reason reported above.
  * For Immobiliare, the link should point to the Italian version of the website, for the same reasons reported above.
+ * For Subito, the link should point to the Italian version of the website, for the same reasons reported above.

 #### Telegram